Last Updated on 9 July 2021 by Dan

 Otherwise you can jump to the flights section below unless interested in my hotel moneysaving tips!

 Ok!
-Now we’ve chosen where we’d like to stay to get the best possible hotel, let’s reduce those costs at much as possible to get as much holiday as we can for our money.
+Now we’ve chosen where we’d like to stay to get the best possible hotel, let’s reduce those costs at much as possible to get our great value holiday.

 There a couple of things to consider here.

 It’s time to compare everywhere that’s offering a room at your chosen hotel.
-My favourite resource for doing this is Kayak – despite being affiliated with Booking.com, I’ve found that their results seem to be consistently reliable for price comparison.
+My favourite resource for doing this is Kayak – despite being affiliated with Booking.com, I’ve found that their results seem to be consistently fairly reliable for price comparison.
+It’s honestly one of the best key tools I’ve found in getting a great value holiday.

 If I have flexibility, I run this search a few times with various date combinations to find out when appears to be the cheapest time.